OS2Valghalla/OS2valghalla-3-documentation/SPHINXGUIDE.md

 Work in progress, more content to be added.

 # Extensions
+This section gives an overview of optional extensions, which can be used to improve the experience when editing documentation pages.
 ## Live Preview
 The following extensions can be used to setup a live preview for editing.
 A live preview shows the output HTML files in real time while editing.